mos3abof/power-close/README.md

 Getting The Addon
 =================
-The addon can be obtained from [firefox addon page](https://addons.mozilla.org/en-US/firefox/addon/firefox-power-close/).
+The addon can be obtained from its official [firefox addon page](https://addons.mozilla.org/en-US/firefox/addon/firefox-power-close/).

 Usage
 =====